 The way back from the overhang is unfortunately the same until the end of the gorge.
 From there, the Pied Barbet trail takes you up the hillside next to the valley floor.
 Although not very impressive, there is some rock art to the left just as you are leaving the gorge.

 On this section of the Pied Barbet we passed the stone foundation of an old dwelling or shelter used by early herders.
 They came here for fresh water from the Tierkloof to water their livestock.
 Also, a collection of interesting fossils is placed along the path that winds its way through Spekboom bushes.

 Not far from the office we came across a labyrinth laid out with rocks.
 It is meant as a walking meditation.
-There is also a nice shade shelter with interesting boards on the Khoi, San and the Gamkaberg World Heritage Site.
+There is also a nice shade shelter with interesting boards on the Khoi and San people, as well as about the Gamkaberg World Heritage Site.

 Just past the labyrinth are the reserve office and the car park.
 We had a quick lunch on one of the benches near the reserve office and after that continued our journey of the Klein Karoo towards Cango Caves.